parthivdholaria/parthivdholaria.github.io/_pages/about.md

 4. I am also privileged to be a part of two excellent clubs of my college.
 Firstly, GDSC i.e Google Developers student club.
 I developed interests in Web Developement in the first and second years of my B.Tech and I was able to crack the interview by show casing some of my projects in WebD.
 Secondly, Salt N' Pepper which is a food club of our college.
 The thing I like about this club is the ability to be creative from a very simple thing like food and make our audience feel happy and entertain them.
 I learned a lot from the events we conducted at Salt N' Pepper.

 # My Projects

 1. Optical Character Recognition(OCR):
    As a part of our machine learning course, in a group of 5 we were given a task to correctly classify the optical charcter dataset.
-The optical character consists of digits from 0-9 and alphabets A-Z.
-1. We performed various pre-processing techniques and Exploratory Data Analysis techniques to understand our data better.
-1. After this It was time to extract important features and start training our model and also analyse the performance by using k-fold analysis and other techniques to evaluate the performance of our model.
-1. We managed to get the 99.4 % accuracy for OCR.
-The model used was a multi-stacked model comprising of KNN, SVM, RandomForest.
-1. Here is the [link](https://github.com/parthivdholaria/ML_Project_OCR) for the entire code and report of our project.
+The optical character consists of digits from 0-9 and alphabets A-Z.\A. We performed various pre-processing techniques and Exploratory Data Analysis techniques to understand our data better.\B. After this It was time to extract important features and start training our model and also analyse the performance by using k-fold analysis and other techniques to evaluate the performance of our model.\C. We managed to get the 99.4 % accuracy for OCR.
+The model used was a multi-stacked model comprising of KNN, SVM, RandomForest. \D. Here is the [link](https://github.com/parthivdholaria/ML_Project_OCR) for the entire code and report of our project.

 2. Online Retail Store
    A deployed Django Web Application.
 It was a self-learning project when I was trying to study how front-end communicates with the backend and the information is propogated back and forth.
    Here is the brief description:
-2. A Django Web application deployed with the help of AWS.
+   A. A Django Web application deployed with the help of AWS.
-2. Made use of HTML, CSS, Javascript on front end.
+   B. Made use of HTML, CSS, Javascript on front end.
-2. Allows user to create account, user-verification, password reset, shipping facilities.
+   C. Allows user to create account, user-verification, password reset, shipping facilities.
-2.Paypal API for payment , cart functionality , track orders, shipping functionality.
+   D.Paypal API for payment , cart functionality , track orders, shipping functionality.
-2. Here is the [link](https://github.com/parthivdholaria/OnlineRetailStore) for the entire code.
+   E. Here is the [link](https://github.com/parthivdholaria/OnlineRetailStore) for the entire code.

 <!-- # A data-driven personal website